 Structurally I have been working with scrolls a lot in recent years, and in particular with encased scrolls.
 Paper mache is employed to give the scroll’s case a sculptural quality.

-I use images of birds, feathers and fish in my body of work that deals with the maternal and pregnancy.
+Images of birds, feathers and fish are used symbolically in work that deals with the maternal and pregnancy.
 Birds stand as symbols for freedom and hope, as well as captivity.
-Fish hint at the watery element and the unborn babies as well as babies in incubators.
-I am slightly phobic to fish, and for me they hint also at fear and darker elements of psychology, for the unknown, and the dangers that lurk in deep and dark places.
+Fish hint at the watery element and the unborn babies as well as babies in incubators; they also hint at fear and darker elements of psychology, for the unknown, and the dangers that lurk in deep and dark places.